digiltd/oh-rtd-test/CalDAV.md

 * `caldavio:<calendar-id>:disableCertificateVerification=<true|false>`
 * `caldavio:timeZone=<Timezone>`

+**Restrictions**
-The calendar-id must be just upper- and lowercase characters. (e. g. private or work, something like 1 or private-home is not allowed)
+* The calendar-id must be just upper- and lowercase characters. (e. g. private or work, something like 1 or private-home is not allowed)
+* disableCertificateVerification can just be set to true (default is false) if ssl is used.
+* timeZone must just be used if the local timezone of the pc is not the correct one.
+E. g. if you are living in Berlin and your calendar timezone is Berlin and your local pc timezone is Berlin you must not define this setting

 ***

 # CalDAV Command